-WHAT CAN A WHEELCHAIR ACCESSIBLE CARAVAN CAN OFFER YOU?
+WHAT A LIV.
+CARAVAN CAN OFFER YOU?

 A Caravan can give you the type of freedom & independence that other types of wheelchair accessible accommodation can struggle to match.